First doses of mpox vaccines arrive at the heart of Africa's outbreak. What took so long?

 One of those strengths, many public health experts say, is the role African leaders are taking in managing the outbreak.

-Inagbe, head of Doctors Without Borders in the DRC, has spent time in the far north of the country caring for mpox patients.
+Inagbe, head of Doctors Without Borders in Congo, has spent time in the far north of the country caring for mpox patients.
 He is hopeful that the African leadership and coordination will smooth the vaccine procurement and rollout.

 “It looks like there is a new dynamic,” Inagbe says, adding that his “fingers are crossed” that the children, parents, health workers and others who most need the vaccines will start getting their shots soon.